oracle/learning-library/analytics-library/leverage-adw-oac/gain-insights/gain-insights.md

 ## **STEP 2**: Use Advanced Analytics

 You've created your visual to explore and find patterns with Value and Customers by Sales Week and Channel, and to understand the split over Categories.
-You spot it a decrease over Mobil Phones category.
+You spot it a decrease over Mobile Phones category.
-Now you need to enhance the data displayed and add Advanced Analytics functions as easy as the right-click of a mouse.
+Now you need to enhance the insights is the data displayed and add Advanced Analytics functions as easy as the right-click of a mouse.

 1. Add a **Trend Line**
 Adding Trend lines is easy.
 It is used to analyze the specific direction of a group of value sets.